Frederick Werema

-Frederick Mwita Werema (born 10 October 1955) served as Attorney General of Tanzania from 2009 until his resignation in 2014.
+Frederick Mwita Werema (10 October 1955 – 30 December 2024) was the Attorney General of Tanzania from 2009 until his resignation in 2014.
 Before his appointment Werema was High Court of Tanzania Judge in the Commercial Division.

 Early life and career

-Judge Werema was born on 10 October 1955 and acquired his lLaw degrees from the University of Dar es Salaam, American University Graduate School in USA, Italy on Contracts, the United Kingdom and Bolivia where he learned how to privatize electricity companies.
+Werema was born on 10 October 1955.
+He acquired his lLaw degrees from the University of Dar es Salaam, American University Graduate School in the United States, Italy on Contracts, the United Kingdom and Bolivia where he learned how to privatise electricity companies.